Wednesday, 4 December 2024

 or

-Click on the above link to read another of my paper on cupules on megaliths in Hazaribagh; all discovered by me and appeared in Purakala.
+Click on the link below to read another of my paper on cupules on megaliths in Hazaribagh; all discovered by me and appeared in Purakala:

 Tuesday, 4 October 2022